AnaLuna464/P.M3v1/README.md

 - **Power Bi** for data visualization
 - **GitHub** for version control
 - **Dash / Streamlit (optional)** for interactive visualizations

+  💡 Developed by:

+Ana Laura Luna Sánchez

+Andrea Corbalán Porto

+Carlos Andrés Pareja

+Paula Andrea Acosta Sánchez

+## 💾 Repository structure
+- **Main branch**: Introduction to the project.
+- Data sets used for the research, processing, data cleaning and EDA of the data.
+- Power-BI**: Includes the Dataset from which the data cleaning and processing was performed and the interactive map in the Power-Bi platform.
+- Prediction Model**: Steps executed to perform the prediction model used for the application.
+- Streamlit**: Includes the development of the code for the deployment of the information in Streamlit cloud.

+Translated with DeepL.com (free version)

 # P.M3v1 (ESP)